sciencehackdayny/the-space-we-live-in/README.md

 ## PROBLEM

 Spacetime is complex.
-We want to explain this aspect of String Theory in a creative way where people understand how it's all around them.
+We want to explain the multi-layered space aspect of String Theory in a creative and understandable way.

 ## PURPOSE